Leading the way for more than 70 years

 EPS manufacturing expands to Dallas, Texas.
 CARPOL® NIONIC chemicals find use in non-polyurethane applications, paving the way for growth into new and exciting applications.

-Carpenter announces that it will acquire the assets of Recticel N.V.’s Engineered Foams Division, creating the world’s largest vertically integrated manufacturer of polyurethane foams and specialty polymer products.
+Carpenter Co. acquires Recticel NV’s Engineered Foams Division, making it the world’s largest vertically integrated manufacturer of polyurethane foams and specialty polymer products.